,

 Urban areas are increasingly feeling the effects of climate change.
 Our cities are not designed for changes in precipitation or to rising sea levels.
-It is more and more often seen, that during cloud bursts, urban areas are flooded, sewers are overfilled and spill over, and the functionality of society is affected.
-While traditional “grey” infrastructure (like pipes and concrete basins) has long dominated the conversation about climate adaptation, cities are now turning to nature-based solutions that work with nature rather than against it.
-NBS both solves the overall issue of fx flooding but also brings important co-benefits to society such as improved biodiversity, recreational spaces for improved health, improved air quality, traffic safety, and more.
+It is increasingly observed, that during cloud bursts, urban areas are flooded, sewers are overfilled and spill over, and the functionality of society is affected.
+Traditionally, cities rely on “grey solutions” – pipes, concrete basins, and underground tunnels.
+These are easier to price and plan but are often expensive and inflexible.
+Nature-based solutions (NBS), however – approaches that work with nature rather than against it – can effectively manage stormwater and reduce flood risk, while also providing a wide range of co-benefits: enhanced biodiversity, cleaner air, and recreational value.

 The challenge: designing with communities not just for them